topheman/parallax/README.md

 var parallax = new Parallax(scene, {
-  // … set any of the usual parallax behaviours, then set the headtrackr ones headtrackr:true,
+  // … set any of the usual parallax behaviours, then set the headtrackr ones headtrackr:true, headtrackrPreferDeviceMotion:false,//if on a device that supports both getUserMedia and accelerometer, false -> will use headtrackr, true -> will use DeviceMotion (true by default to keep with parallax.js)
   scalarX: 15.0,
   scalarY: 15.0,
 //  headtrackrDisplayVideo:true, //no need if you set headtrackrDebugView at true